Chicago shootings spark calls for Rahm Emanuel to resign

 Some 200 protesters in the city marched through some of Chicago’s affluent neighborhoods days before the killings with the goal to bring attention to gun violence — as well as corruption and the lack of economic investment — in the city's poorer areas and African-American neighborhoods.

-The demonstrators, who briefly shutdown Chicago's Lake Shore Drive on Aug.
+The demonstrators, who briefly shut down Chicago's Lake Shore Drive on Aug.
 2, also demanded the resignation of Johnson and Emanuel for failure to stem gun violence.

 CHICAGO ACTIVISTS DEMAND RAHM EMANUEL RESIGN AHEAD OF ANTI-VIOLENCE RALLY